Types of Competitions

 As the last of the three principle swing dances to undergo a resurgence, we have to recognize that, for the time being at least, dancers in any given competition division in Shag may be generally less experienced in their dance of choice (i.e., Shag) than their counterparts in the Lindy Hop and/or Balboa communities.
 This gap has been narrowing rapidly in the past few years.
 Nevertheless, the disparity should be pointed out so competitors do not walk into or out of Collegiate Shag competitions with inflated or deflated expectations.

 There are perhaps only a dozen professionals in the Collegiate Shag community who have the same tenure as their counterparts in the Lindy and Balboa communities.
-Hence, for Ball of Fire to attempt to host a Masters Division Collegiate Shag competition may strike some as a bold move.
+Hence, for Swingin' by the Sound to attempt to host a Masters Division Collegiate Shag competition may strike some as a bold move.
 Nevertheless, we think it's important to provide a division for those who do not otherwise get many opportunities to compete at his/her appropriate level, even if this means we have to accept a few folks who have only been dancing Shag for about five years (c.p., in Lindy this would be well over a decade).
 With this in mind, we affirm that competitors at this level have typically been dancing Shag for over five years.
 And it would also be fitting to expect that they have been teaching Shag for at least three years (c.p., in Lindy this would be at least ten years).
 The primary expectation we must rely on here is that those in the Masters Division are dancers who perform and/or teach Shag (and possibly other dances) professionally.
 The majority of these will be folks who teach swing dances full time.